This was originally written in August 2017 but has since been updated.

 3. Spamming Users

 Spamming users is severely damaging to your business’s reputation.
-Make sure you aren’t just reposting the same content over and over.
+Make sure you aren’t just reposting the exact same content over and over.
 Add variety and provide value, as that's what keeps users interested.

 4. Poor Networking